U.S. trial of Foley killers 'steps closer,' Shaheen says

 The fourth member of the cell, Aine Lesley Davis, is serving a related 7 1/2-year prison sentence in Turkey.

-Diane and John Foley of Rochester and other survivor family members had called for the death penalty to be taken off the table.
+Diane and John Foley of Rochester and other family members of those killed had called for the death penalty to be taken off the table.
 They argued that carrying out such a punishment would make the pair martyrs and only serve to boost ISIS recruitment efforts.

-They've also pressed for the suspects to be tried in a civilian court here rather than military tribunal.
+They also have pressed for the suspects to be tried in a civilian court here, rather than before a military tribunal.

 Officials with the James Foley Foundation could not be reached for comment Tuesday.

-"We remain committed to holding these defendants accountable and obtaining justice for the victims of their terrorist activity," the agency said.
+“We remain committed to holding these defendants accountable and obtaining justice for the victims of their terrorist activity,” the agency said in a statement.

-This move came after Elsheikh's mother lost a legal challenge in London's high court.
-Her lawyers had argued to release this evidence would violate Britain's Data Protection Act.
+This move came after Elsheikh’s mother lost a legal challenge in Britain.
+Her lawyers had argued releasing the evidence would violate the United Kingdom’s Data Protection Act.

-The British court judge ruled it was within the power of that country's home secretary to make this transfer of evidence.
+The British court ruled it was within the power of that country’s home secretary to make the transfer of evidence.

 “I will continue my bipartisan work to make sure that the families of the American ISIS victims see justice served and the rule of law at work,” Shaheen said.